companieshouse/company-profile-api/README.md

 * stores or deletes documents within the `company_profile collection` in MongoDB, and
 * enqueues a resource changed message that triggers further downstream processing.

-Documents are the available for retrieval via the services GET endpoints, described below.
+Documents are available for retrieval via the services GET endpoints, described below.

 The service is implemented in Java 21 using Spring Boot 3.3